The information in this article is up to date through tax year 2023 (taxes filed in 2024).

 Business use of your home

-When you watch children in your own space, you may be able to deduct a portion of the costs of your home.
-That includes things like new carpets, furniture, paint, insurance, utilities, and more.
+When you watch children in your own space, you may be able to deduct a portion of the costs of your home using the Home Office Deduction.
+Eligible costs could include things like new carpets, furniture, paint, insurance, utilities, and more.
 However, this deduction requires a little bit of calculation.
 For example, let’s say you run a daycare out of your basement for eight hours a day, five days a week.
 But the rest of the time, your basement is used for personal activities like spending time with your family.
 Since you don’t use the basement exclusively for daycare, you can’t just take a tax deduction for that entire space.
 Instead, you’ll need to calculate the business use.

 Marketing expenses